 Stage 3 – The Reverse Osmosis Membrane

 The Reverse Osmosis membrane handles the isolation of 99% of contaminants.
-This filter allows water to pass through and traps contaminants as small as 0.0001 microns.
+This filter allows water to pass through and stops contaminants as small as 0.0001 microns.

 Stage 4 – The Post Carbon Filter